 Step 002: The Originator shall send the information defined in clause 10.1.1.1 for the registration CREATE procedure with the following specific information in the CREATE Request message:

-From: AE-ID-Stem or NULL.
+From: AE-ID-Stem or Not Present:

 In case the Registree AE has already registered successfully before, then deregistered and intends to register again with the same AE-ID-Stem value as before, the Registree AE shall include that AE-ID-Stem value into the From parameter.

+In case the Registree AE intends to initiate a fresh registration with a pre-provisioned AE-ID-Stem value, the Registree AE shall include that pre-provisioned AE-ID-Stem value into the From parameter.

 In case the Registree AE has not registered successfully before and intends to get an M2M-SP-assigned AE-ID-Stem starting with an 'S' character assigned to itself but it does not have any specific value to suggest, it shall set the From parameter to the character 'S'.